Consent

 • Consent can be withdrawn at any time, and consenting to one sexual activity does not automatically mean consenting to another sexual activity.

-• When there is an invitation of sex of any kind, and consent is mutually given or affirmed, the answer on everyone’s part is an enthusiastic, resounding “Yes.”
+• Consent is mutually given or affirmed when there is an invitation of sex of any kind, the answer on everyone’s part is a resounding “Yes.”

 Consent can be given using words or actions—as long as those words or actions clearly communicate willingness to engage in the sexual contact or activity.
 It is important not to make assumptions.
 If there is confusion or ambiguity, participants in sexual activity need to stop and talk about each person’s willingness to continue.
 Fundamentally, consent requires communication.
 In sexual relationships, it is about communicating your own interest, listening to your partner’s interest, and moving ahead with sexual activity only if you both agree.